 Jan Morris has been my mentor and a muse.
 When National Geographic Traveler asked me to travel to Wales to interview her and write about her corner of her beloved homeland, I leapt at the chance.
 I planned to meet Jan on my first day in Wales and have her set my itinerary, but she had other ideas.

-The final version that appeared in NGT was trimmed slightly.
+The final version was trimmed slightly.
 One section that got cut was about a homey museum devoted to the Welshman David Lloyd George who steered Britain through one of its most difficult periods.
-Here’s the story, from the May/June 2006 issue of National Geographic Traveler:
+That section is included in this version below:

 By Michael Shapiro